 There is an irrevocable and unconditional guarantee granted as of 23 January 2014 by Natixis S.A. (the Company's parent company) in favour of any holders of financial instruments issued by the Company.
-Financial instruments means any notes, bonds, certificates, derivative financial instruments or other securities or financial instruments issued on or after 23 January 2014, other than: (i) any subordinated securities or debts issued or entered into by the Company subject to a subordination provision which is intended for or which results in the assimilation of such securities or debts to own funds as defined by applicable banking regulation; and (ii) any financial instruments provided that it is expressly specified in the legal documentation attached to such financial instruments that these do not benefit from this guarantee.
+Term financial instruments in this context means any notes, bonds, certificates, derivative financial instruments or other securities or financial instruments issued on or after 23 January 2014, other than: (i) any subordinated securities or debts issued or entered into by the Company subject to a subordination provision which is intended for or which results in the assimilation of such securities or debts to own funds as defined by applicable banking regulation; and (ii) any financial instruments provided that it is expressly specified in the legal documentation attached to such financial instruments that these do not benefit from this guarantee.
 The irrevocable and unconditional guarantee granted as of 23 January 2014 by Natixis S.A., although the guarantee shall remain in full force and effect with respect of any obligations arising from financial instruments issued before the effective date of the termination until such obligations have been performed in full.
-The irrevocable and unconditional guarantee under IFRS 9 - "Financial Instruments: Recognition and Measurement".
+The irrevocable and unconditional guarantee 2014 by Natixis S.A. in favour of any holders of financial as of 23 January 2014 by Natixis, S.A., although the guarantee shall remain in full force and effect with respect of any obligations arising from financial instruments issued before the effective date of the termination until such obligations have been performed in full.
+The irrevocable and unconditional guarantee granted as of 23 January 9 - "Financial instruments issued by the Company meets the definition of a financial guarantee under IFRS 9 - "Financial Instruments: Recognition and Measurement".
+Natixis S.A. is read A+ (Fitch), A (S&P) and Al (Moody's).
 The related fee paid by the Company to Natixis S.A. is recognised on a pro rata temporis basis.